FDA Approval Process

 Federal law allows generic-drug companies to work on drugs to gain FDA approval before the patents held by the brand-name companies expire.
-However, when a generic-drug maker files an application with the FDA, it must notify the patent holder if it’s challenging the patent that exists, meaning if the company is claiming the drug doesn’t infringe on the patent or the patent isn’t valid.
+However, when a generic-drug maker files an application with the FDA, it must notify the patent holder if it’s challenging the patent that exists, meaning if the generic-drug maker is claiming the generic drug doesn’t infringe on the brand patent or the patent isn’t valid.

-At that point, the brand-name company has 45 days to sue the generic-drug maker, and if there is a suit, the FDA cannot approve the generic drug for 30 months or until that generic-drug maker wins in court.
+At that point, the brand-name company has 45 days to sue the generic-drug maker, and if there is a suit, the FDA cannot approve the generic drug for 30 months – unless the patent expires or is judged to be invalid or not infringed before that time – or until that generic-drug maker wins in court.

-In essence, it’s created a legal battlefield of sorts in which companies are basically fighting over the patent.
+In essence, it has created a legal battlefield of sorts in which companies are basically fighting over the patent.
 If a generic-drug maker markets a product and violates a patent, it could end up having to pay the brand-name company damages.

 To encourage more generic competition, critics say there should be a limit on the amount of money a generic-drug company is responsible for paying to a brand-name company.
 A majority of drugs being used are generic drugs, yet most of the money is going to brand-name companies.
 Part of it is the patent, part of it is marketing.

 There’s no shortage of controversy in the prescription-drug business, with current practices employed by drug companies garnering both support and criticism.
 Perhaps the biggest controversy today is a concept called “pay-for-delay.”